RichardSiegel/TimeLogger/README.md

 - Hide non-working time from total of hours
 - Add time-blocks you missed later
 - ...
-- auto-save hours with every change
+- auto-save status with every change
-- Coming Soon: Ability to open records of past days (files are keept already)
+- Ability to open records of past days (currently by starting with ./timelogger/[filename].json as argument)

 Run Application in Terminal via: